Testing the Cadacus WCF Service

 Go to HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\SYSPRO\e.net solutions

-In that registry setting, look at the BaseDir value and make sure it points to the proper SYSPRO base folder (example shown below)
+Under this registry setting, look at the BaseDir value and verify it points to the proper SYSPRO base folder (example shown below)

 - Restart the WCF Service